permguard/permguard/site/content/docs/0.1/getting-started/install-and-bootstrap.md

 For deployment, refer to the [DevOps](/docs/0.1/devops/authz-server/authorization-server) section.

-## Install the AuthZ Server
+## Start up the AuthZ Server

-To install the AuthZ server, you just need to run the Docker container.
+To startup the AuthZ server, you just need to run the Docker container.

 Follow these steps:

 ```shell